david-rodriguez-IL/csharp-interview-daterange/README.md

 The `DateRange` class has already been defined.
 A `DateRange` contains two `DateTime` objects; a Begin and End date.
 An `Equals` method has already been defined that returns true if the Begin and End dates match for both `DateRange` objects.

 The `DateRangeExtensions` class has been partially defined.
 The `FindOverlap` extension should take two `DateRange` and determine how they overlap.
 The "overlap" is the portion of both DateRanges that is identical.
-It is still considered overlapping even if it only overlaps by a single day (i.e. the End of one DateRange is the Begin of the other).

-Overlap Example:
+Overlap Example (`YYYY-MM-DD` date format):
 * `dateRange1`: 2022-01-01 to 2022-03-01
 * `dateRange2`: 2022-02-01 to 2022-04-01
 * Overlap: 2022-02-01 to 2022-03-01